vitwit/playbooks/Mainnet_fork/Readme.md

 # Mainnet Fork setup

 ## Overview
-This ansible playbook automates the mainnet fork setup.
-Additionally, it also sets up an explorer and faucet.This playbook is primarily intended for testing purpose.
+This Ansible playbook automates the mainnet fork setup.
+Additionally, it sets up an explorer and a faucet.
+This playbook is primarily intended for testing purposes.

 ## Components
 1. Validator Node